-This declaration is mandatory whenever such tools are used.
+This declaration is always mandatory whenever AI is used.

 Authorship.
-Those listed as authors must have made substantial contributions.
-Changes to authorship or author order are not permitted after submission without prior justification and approval by the Editor-in-Chief.
-Please refer to the relevant sections described later in these guidelines.
+Individuals listed as authors must have made substantial contributions.
+Changes to authorship or order of authors after submission are not allowed without prior justification and approval by the Chief Editor.
+Refer to the relevant sections later in these guidelines for more details.